 Last week, we conducted an experiment using hard boiled eggs to act as the teeth – each egg was placed in a different liquid (coke, orange juice, vinegar, black current squash, milk and water) and left for a week to see if it had any effect on the shell.

-After leaving the eggs soaking in the four different liquids over night the children made their observations this afternoon.
-The vinegar decayed the egg the most by entirely disintegrating the shell leaving us with a squishy egg, the orange juice left a slimy skin all over the shell and the coke and milk had little effect.
+This week we have started our observations of the eggs.
+We were all quite shocked at the results!
+The vinegar decayed the egg the most by entirely disintegrating the shell leaving us with a squishy egg, the coke cracked and discoloured the egg quite badly, the orange juice left a slimy skin all over the shell, the squash stained and cracked the shell and the milk and water had little effect.
 This led to very interesting discussion and some good ideas for their conclusions.
-The children then used their tooth brushing skills to clean the eggs again.
 What an interesting and fun experiment, fantastic work Year 3!!

 Year 6 have had a very challenging day today.
 They became engineers for the day and had the fulfil a STEM workshop to design and make an aeroplane and a transporter.
 Each member of the group had a role and each group were given 140 Faradays to buy the materials to make the plane and transporter.

 The plane needed to fly and then be transported 3 meters.